Vital Records Online

 Order with confidence

 Learn how to obtain a Wisconsin birth certificate from the Wisconsin Department of Health Services (WDHS).
-The current processing time for a replacement is approximately 10 business days, and the state fee for birth certificates is $20.00 and $3.00 for each additional copy in the same order.
-Authorized individuals who can request these certificates include the person on record, family members, and legal representatives.
+The current processing time for a replacement is approximately 10 business days, and the state fee for birth certificate is $20.00 and $3.00 for each additional copy in the same order.
+Authorized individuals who can request these certificate include the person on record, family members, and legal representatives.

 Person ordering a birth certificate with a phone using VRO